inferno-framework/fhir-validator-wrapper/README.md

 # HL7 FHIR Validation Service

-The HL7® FHIR® Validation Service provides a persistent service for executing the [FHIR® Validator](https://wiki.hl7.org/Using_the_FHIR_Validator).
+The `fhir-validator-wrapper` provides a persistent service for executing the [FHIR® Validator](https://wiki.hl7.org/Using_the_FHIR_Validator).
 It is intended to provide validation capabilities to other applications that integrate it.